KenanBouvier/GIS-proximity-endpoint/README.md

 #### All 5 requests for square
 ![image Efficient](./images/efficientAlgorithm.png)

-We can see that the inefficiences involved with square lookups have now become non-existent
+We can see that the inefficiences involved with square lookups have now become non-existent and are the same as the circle lookup.

 ## Data management & Sorting Control Flow
 To manage the final returned object of this request, initially we are going to have two objects: within50 and outside50.